High School Musical 3: Senior Year: Box office

 High School Musical 3: Senior Year opened with $17 million on Friday, setting the biggest opening day for a musical film of all time, until the record was topped in 2012 by Les Miserables ($18.1 million).
 It debuted at the #1 spot (beating out Saw V) with an opening weekend of $42,030,184 in the United States and breaking the record, previously held by Enchanted, for the biggest opening ever for a movie musical.
 This record would later be broken by Pitch Perfect 2 in 2015 ($69.2 million).
 The film also opened at #1 overseas, with an international opening of $42,622,505.
-The film ultimately grossed $90,559,416 in North America and $162,349,761 in other territories leading to a worldwide total of $252,909,177.
+The film ultimately grossed $90,559,416 in North America and $162,349,761 in other territories, leading to a worldwide total of $252,909,177.

 Critical reception

-High School Musical 3: Senior Year received mixed-to-positive reviews from critics.
-On Rotten Tomatoes the film has a rating of 64%, based on 132 reviews, with an average rating of 5.95/10.
+High School Musical 3: Senior Year has a Rotten Tomatoes rating of 64%, based on 132 reviews, with an average rating of 5.95/10.
 The site's critical consensus reads, "It won't win many converts, but High School Musical 3 is bright, energetic, and well-crafted."
 The site also gave it a Golden Tomato for best musical film of 2008.
-Metacritic, which assigns a weighted average score, the film has a score of 57 out of 100, based on 26 critics, "mixed or average" reviews.
+On Metacritic, which assigns a weighted average score, the film has a score of 57 out of 100, based on 26 critics, which indicates "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 The Telegraph praised the changes brought about by the higher budget of a theatrical release: "High School Musical 3 uses its bigger budget to inject colour, scale, and visual depth.
 The opening basketball game alone is dizzying as the camera swoops high and wide before a winning point makes the crowd erupt".
 Stephen Farber, writing for Reuters, says the film "will please fan base but won't win converts", as the story "never really does kick in" and that "the picture quickly grows tedious", while MSNBC's Alonso Duralde describes it as "a stitched-together Frankenstein monster of an entertainment, featuring major components that were already trotted out the first two times."
 Peter Bradshaw of The Guardian describes the film as so bland that it "makes cellophane taste like chicken jalfrezi", and says that "the sheer squeaky-cleanness of everything is creepy, and when the characters are called upon to dance, they do so with robotic efficiency, and sing in that decaffeinated high vibrato, like 21st-century Hollywood castrati."